From rotaries to ride-ons, all grass cutting options explored

-A lawnmower is essential to help keep your lawn looking good all year round.
+A lawnmower is an essential garden tool to help keep your lawn looking good all year round.
 But with so many options to choose from and so much technical talk, finding the right one can be challenging.

 That's why we're here to help.
 We'll take you through the different types of lawnmower available, the power sources on offer and all the features to look out for to make mowing your lawn as easy and simple as possible.
 So whether you have a small patch of grass or a whole field to take care of, we've got the right lawnmower for you.

 A few questions about how you’ll be using your mower can help narrow down your shopping options to find the perfect one.